jakka351/Barra-in-a-Beamer/README.md

 - Set Vehicle Speed Source to be `ABS via CAN`
 - Create CAN Message for Vehicle Speed Source input on CAN ID 0x4B0 (Emulating the Falcon ABS Module using the BMW ABS Data)
 - Disable Passive Anti-theft System in Barra PCM
+- Fit a second OBD port for Barra PCM diagnostics
+- Install interface board into vehicle

 ## Software Used